ceejbot/galls-law/fluent-conf.md

 # [fit] monoliths
 # [fit] work just fine

-^ The registry was just fine as a couch app, using couch auth.
+^ The registry was just fine as a couchdb app, using couchdb's auth.
 When there were 10K modules, practically anything was going to work.
 This illustrates a general true thing: when you're small, just about everything works.

 ---